jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 ## Deploying to Netlify:

-The final step was to deploy this website to <a class="text-blue-700" href="https://www.netlify.com/" target="_blank">Netlify</a>.
+The final step was to deploy this website to Netlify.
 I was previously hosting my website on the Vercel platform but decided to migrate back to Netlify simply because I find the platform to be more user and developer friendly.
-Netlify also offers a whole host of features that Vercel does not, such as <a class="text-blue-700" href="https://docs.netlify.com/configure-builds/build-plugins/" target="_blank">build plugins</a>, <a class="text-blue-700" href="https://www.netlify.com/products/analytics/" target="_blank">analytics</a> and more.
+Netlify also offers a whole host of features that Vercel does not, such as [build plugins](https://docs.netlify.com/configure-builds/build-plugins/), [analytics](https://www.netlify.com/products/analytics/) and more.

 If you have worked with Netlify you might know that you can create an optional netlify.toml file which allows you to specify additional configuration options for your project.
 My config file is relatively straight forward: